The BOI report filing deadline is 12/31/2024. Let us manage it all for you with our report filing service.

 A direct rollover is the direct movement of retirement funds from an existing retirement custodian directly to the 401(k) Plan custodian.
 In other words, the rollover check must be made out to the name of the receiving 401(k) or Solo 401(k) Plan and not the plan participant.
 Whereas, in the case of an indirect rollover, the funds are transferred directly to the plan participant and the plan participant has 60 days to move the funds to another retirement plan.

 The downside of an indirect rollover is that, in general, the payer custodian would be requited to withhold 20% of the gross amount of the funds as a withholding tax.
-The recipient must then make up the 20% shortfall to avoid being subject to tax on the 20% withholding.
-Therefore, when moving retirement funds to a 401(k) or Solo 401(k), the individual should strive to engineer a direct rollover of funds and not an indirect rollover which would trigger a 20% withholding tax.
+The recipient must then make up the shortfall to avoid being subject to tax on the withholding.
+Therefore, when moving retirement funds to a 401(k), the individual should strive to engineer a direct rollover of funds and not an indirect rollover which would trigger a 20% withholding tax.

 Indirect Rollover

 In the case of an indirect rollover, the funds are transferred directly to the plan participant and the plan participant has 60 days to move the funds to another retirement plan.
-The downside of an in-direct rollover is that, in general, the payer custodian would be required to withhold 20% of the gross amount of the funds as a withholding tax.
-The recipient would then have to make up the 20% shortfall to not be subject to tax on the 20% withholding.
-Thus, in sum, when moving retirement funds to a Solo 401(k), the individual should strive to engineer a direct rollover of funds and not an indirect rollover which would trigger a 20% withholding tax.
+The downside of an indirect rollover is that, in general, the payer custodian would be required to withhold 20% of the gross amount of the funds as a withholding tax.
+The recipient would then have to make up the shortfall.
+Thus, when moving retirement funds to a Solo 401(k), the individual should strive to engineer a direct rollover of funds and not an indirect rollover which would trigger a 20% withholding tax.
 Remember, the check should be made out to the receiving 401(k) plan.

 Related: Importance of Investment Diversity with Your Retirement Funds